 It might be challenging to find something to listen to in Ukrainian online.
 Not because it doesn’t exist, but because you have to know where to look for and Google in Ukrainian, not in English.

 So, I did the research for you 🙂 In this post, I offer you a couple of ways you can practice your Ukrainian with radio and links to good Ukrainian radio stations that will help you in your learning process.

 Ukrainian Radio as a Listening Exercise

 Ukrainian radio stations that you can find in your FM receiver are usually bilingual, as are the TV channels.
 So, the news and advertisement will be mostly in Ukrainian.
 But other programs where people just chat with each other or have interviews with someone are bilingual, depending on the native language of the person who speaks.

 It is very common, for example, for the morning shows to have 2 presenters: one Ukrainian-speaking and one Russian-speaking.
 Also, it’s common that during one interview, the questions and answers are in different languages.

 Yes, I realize how challenging it sounds for you.
 But you can use those programs as a listening exercise to practice distinguishing between Ukrainian and Russian, noticing what particularities Ukrainian has compared to Russian in pronunciation, intonation, and vocabulary.
 This is a very important skill you should acquire if you plan to come to Ukraine and communicate with people.

 1. Громадське радіо

 Hromadske radio is an independent radio station with the latest news, analytics, and interviews.
-The team is non-profit, with the aim to give Ukrainians news without the influence of any political power.
+The team is a non-profit, with the aim to give Ukrainians news without the influence of any political power.

 To listen to the radio live, press “Зараз в ефiрi” (live now) or choose a recorded program of your interest.
 Check out their schedule of programs for the day and week.

-Hromadske radio also offers podcasts of their programs: on their website, SoundCloud, in their apps for Apple or Android, and with TuneIn Radio application (you can download the TuneIn app for iOS or Android and look for «Hromadske Radio»).
+Hromadske radio also offers podcasts of their programs: on their website, SoundCloud, in their apps for Apple or Android, and with the TuneIn Radio application (you can download the TuneIn app for iOS or Android and look for «Hromadske Radio»).